dynamo-pentester/MY_FIRST_D-APP/README.md

 ## Acknowledgments

-Thanks to the PyQt community.
+Thanks to the KBA community.

 ## Contact